opensourcedesign/jobs/jobs/2016-11-28-Logo-for-Libreflip.md

 org_url: http://www.ijon.me
 tags: logo
 status: searching
-rate: gratis / maybe some money later on when funding has been secured.
+compensation: gratis / maybe some money later on when funding has been secured.
 date_posted: 2016-11-28
 description:
 how_to_apply: